 My reaction was a loud WTF when I tried logging in to check my click stats.
 Click Audit, the link/click tracking tool I was using until very recently to track subscriber count to SEO ROI has just been turned into a parked domain!
 In other words, it just features a bunch of useless ads.
 It may be a temporary thing because the site likely didn’t make the owner(s) much money, but I’m not waiting around to find out.
 (Updates below; I found another click counter, and Click Audit is back online.)

 I’m not going to cave in and go to Feedburner.
 Or annoy you guys with ads from Pheedo.
 What I will do is set up my own click tracking script on my server and just run things that way.
-Anyone got a favourite free click tracking script that’s easy to install and easy to use?
+Did anyone get a favorite free click tracking script that’s easy to install and easy to use?
 I’d like it to have a similar interface to Click Audit, preferably, if you know what that was like.
-Helpful suggestions for alternative scripts to track subscribers with in the comments will be rewarded with dofollow links in updates to this post.
+Helpful suggestions for alternative scripts to track subscribers within the comments will be rewarded with dofollow links in updates to this post.

-Lesson to the wise: Be as independent of third party services as possible.
+The lesson to the wise: Be as independent of third-party services as possible.

 There’s almost all the functionality of Click Audit (there are no groups and no PPC cost measuring) and most importantly, you can install it on your own server!